Refsa/pollus/README.md

 You can find the Breakout clone example running [here](https://refsa.github.io/pollus/)

-## WARNING
-This project is still very early in development and any api surface and underlying features might change at any point.
-There are still a lot of important features missing and most of the WASM and browser support is still a prototype.

 ## Features
 - ECS with some inspiration from bevy
 - Plugin based features
 - WGPU rendering backend
+    - WebGPU on web
+    - Other WGPU supported backends on native
 - Simple audio plugin
 - Simple input plugin
 - Build to Windows and Browser (WASM)
-    - Nothing should stop it from running on Linux and OSX
-    - Mobile support in the future, but also runs in mobile browsers through WASM
 - Dear ImGui renderer, which is the only form of UI right now
-    - Some function mismatches with ImGui.NET bindings for web
-    - f.ex. need to use `ImGui.TextUnformatted` instead of `ImGui.Text`

 Currently requires `net8.0` and `net8.0-browser` targets.
 Status of the different areas of the project is currently tracked in [TODO](TODO.md).

+## WARNING
+This project is still very early in development and any api surface and underlying features might change at any point.
+There are still a lot of important features missing and most of the WASM and browser support is still a prototype.

 ## Getting Started
 `Pollus.Engine` is the glue project and contains all the required Plugins and systems to get up and running.

+### Building WASM for web
 Requires `wasm-experimental` and `wasm-tools` workloads to be installed, which can be done with `dotnet workload install <package>`.
 Browser is built with `dotnet publish --framework net8.0-browser -c Release` and can be hosted locally with `dotnet serve -S -p <port>`.
-WebGPU is currently only working in Chromium-based browsers.
+**WebGPU is currently only working in Chromium-based browsers.**

 ### Example folder
 The `/examples/` folder in the root directory contains a few different examples for each aspect of the engine.